Why Your Website Copy Still Matters More Than Your AI Tools

 Here's where it gets nuanced.
 AI did change writing — but not the way most people think.

 AI made it trivially easy to produce acceptable copy.
 Any business owner can prompt ChatGPT and get a serviceable About page in 30 seconds.
 Grammar's fine.
 Structure's fine.
 It reads like... a website.
+(We wrote about this same dynamic in AI slop is a planning problem — the issue isn't the tool, it's the input.)

 And that's exactly the problem.
 When everyone's using the same tools to generate the same "professional" copy, everything sounds the same.
 Visit ten local service business websites in a row.
 I dare you to remember which one said what.